HelenGuohx/cs-interview/README.md

 - Start with Cracking the Code Interview.
 Pros: There are 189 programming questions and answers.
 You can practice 3 ~ 5 questions for each topics in data structure and algorithm.
 Then repeat the process.
 Cons: You have to write the test cases.
 - Leetcode.
 Solve medium and hard questions.
 Pros: abundant questions and test cases.
 Cons: too many questions.
 You can join leetcode daily challenge and weekly challenge to narrow down your options.

-It doesn't matter which coding platform you choose, just pick one and practice on it every day.
+It doesn't matter which coding platform you choose, pick one and practice on the platform every day.

 #### How to approach an coding questions?
 - Understand the question.